Islamic State – Central Africa Province: Activity after the division

 In October 2022, IS-CAP made headlines when militants attacked a Catholic mission in the village of Maboya, setting fire to infrastructure, including a hospital.
 A Catholic nun, Marie-Sylvie Kavuke Vakatsuraki, was burned to death in the hospital, where she worked as a doctor.
 A patient also died.
 At this point, the Congolese forces of IS-CAP had greatly increased their area of operations, grown in numbers, and freed over 2,000 prisoners.
-The Mozambican IS forces were still focused on surviving the continuing counter-insurgency operations.
+By late 2022, IS-CAP had reduced its activity, but it once again increased the rate of its attacks in early 2023.
+However, the Islamic State forces were increasingly pushed out of their strongholds by the Ugandan and Congolese troops engaged in Operation Shujaa.
+Regardless, IS-CAP troops managed to destroy PULI, the ADF splinter group which had refused to pledge loyalty to the Islamic State, in January 2023.
+PULI's survivors, including one of Mukulu's sons, mostly agreed to join IS-CAP after their defeat.